rooftops, church tower with trees in coimbra

 • By car: You rent a car and drive from Lisbon to Coimbra.
 The journey takes around 2 to 2.5 hours, depending on traffic and the route you take.
 The most direct route is to follow the A1 highway north and exit at Coimbra Norte.

-How to get from Porto to Coimbra
+From Porto to Coimbra

 Coimbra is about 120 km (75 miles) south of Porto.
-If you are visiting Porto for a few days you’ll definitely want to add Coimbra to your itinerary.
+If you are visiting Porto for a few days you’ll want to add Coimbra to your itinerary.

 There are several ways to get from Porto to Coimbra:

-• Train: the most convenient way to travel from Porto to Coimbra is by train.
+• *Recommended by Train: the most convenient way to travel from Porto to Coimbra is by train.
 The journey takes around 1 to 1.5 hours, and there are several trains departing from Porto’s Campanhã or São Bento train stations each day.

 • By car: rent a car and drive from Porto to Coimbra.
 The journey takes around 1.5 to 2 hours, depending on traffic and the route you take.
 The most direct route is to follow the A1 highway south and exit at Coimbra Sul.